Civil Service Pension Scheme administration problems

 Capita also committed to making sure that all members who have submitted their forms and have received their pension quote, received their lump sum, and in some instances 70% of their arrears, by the end of February.

-All outstanding payments to this group of members are expected to be made within a further eight weeks (i.e. by the end of April).
+All outstanding payments to this group of members were expected to be made within a further eight weeks (ie by the end of April), but some are still outstanding.

 The Cabinet Office has accepted that interest must be paid on delayed pension payments.
 Further information about this is available from the website.